Domenico Dall'Oglio: Biography

 Domenico dall'Oglio was born in Padua, Republic of Venice.
-He was probably a pupil of Giuseppe Tartini, either after 1721 when Tartini was appointed Maestro di Cappella at the Basilica di Sant'Antonio in Padua, or perhaps after 1726 when Tartini founded his violin school.
+He was probably a pupil of Giuseppe Tartini, either after 1721, when Tartini was appointed Maestro di Cappella at the Basilica di Sant'Antonio in Padua, or perhaps after 1726, when Tartini founded his violin school.

-In 1732 dall'Oglio was appointed violinist at the Basilica di Sant'Antonio, but in 1735 he left Padua to go to the Russian Empire with his brother Giuseppe, a cellist.
+In 1732, dall'Oglio was appointed violinist at the Basilica di Sant'Antonio, but in 1735, he left Padua to go to the Russian Empire with his brother Giuseppe, a cellist.
 Both brothers remained in St Petersburg for nearly 29 years in the service of the imperial court.
 Court records make frequent reference to Domenico's activities as a virtuoso violinist and composer, and as a participant in the intrigues of the court.
-For relaxation he liked to build musical instruments – violins and lutes.
+For relaxation, he liked to build musical instruments such as violins and lutes.
 He died in Narva, then part of the Russian Empire (today in Estonia), on his return journey to Italy.